Formula Feeding Your Baby

 • is ill

-• has a low birth weight or
+• had a low birth weight

-• has special needs.
+• has special needs

-How to Choose an infant formula
+How to choose an infant formula

 • There are many types and brands of formula on the market.
 Choose what works best for your situation unless your health care provider says your baby needs a special formula.
-Don’t choose a formula based on advertising or the brand they gave you in the hospital.
+Do not choose a formula based on advertising or the brand they gave you in the hospital.

-• All formulas have to meet safety standards set by Health Canada.
+• All formulas must meet safety standards set by Health Canada.
 The law requires that all brands of regular formula have the same basic ingredients.

 • For most babies, a cow’s milk-based, store-bought infant formula with iron is best.
 Always check the label for the type of infant formula you are buying for your baby.